 tension headaches, pain, high blood pressure, etc. But the separation

 of body and mind has continued.

 Dr. Benson has devoted over forty years to experimenting with meditation and its effects on our body.
 There is now proof that the brain itself, changes from the regular practice of meditation.

 Studies over an average nine year period have also been done on: yoga, prayer and Tai chi with similar positive results.

-If you can remember back to a time of happy, healthy you …. this can be hard sometimes when you are in the throes of an attack … he says to use this visualization to meditate with.
+If you can... remember back to a time of happy, healthy you.
+This can be hard sometimes when you are in the throes of an attack… he says to use this positive vision of yourself to meditate with.

 Imagine your life without migraines.

 Even if you can't remember being without migraines - what you can do, he says, is to evoke your imagination and use the relaxation response.

 The mind will shift into the quiet mode and you can visualize the wellness you had.